Creighton R. Coleman

 Creighton R. Coleman (1912-1992) was a judge and a member of the Michigan Senate.

+Career

 He served in the United States Navy during World War II and was elected to the Senate in 1949.
 He was an unsuccessful candidate for Congress in 1956, losing to the incumbent August E. Johansen in the primary, and left the Senate that year.
 Four years later, he became a circuit judge, serving on the bench for 22 years.

 Coleman was the assistant chief of the decartelization branch of the economics division in the Office of Military Government, United States in Germany after the war.

+Personal life

 He was married to Mary S. Coleman, a jurist in her own right and a former chief justice of the Michigan Supreme Court.